 High hydration dough

-Whole wheat absorbs a lot of liquid so this recipe calls for a quite a bit of liquid (in this case, buttermilk).
+Whole wheat absorbs a lot of liquid so this recipe calls for quite a bit of liquid (in this case, buttermilk).
 The hydration in this bread is over 90%.
 That means the weight of the liquid in this recipe is almost equal to the weight of the flour.
 After mixing the ingredients together, the dough will be wet and sticky.
 Don’t panic, and don’t add more flour.

 You really do want a wet dough for optimum results.